 The redevelopment of 135 South LaSalle is part of a broader trend of office-to-residential conversions taking place across Chicago’s Loop.
 Other notable projects, such as Campari Group and R2’s conversion of 79 West Monroe Street and conversions at 30 North LaSalle Street, 208 South LaSalle Street, and 111 West Monroe Street, further emphasize the market’s shift.
 Together, these projects are changing the fabric of the downtown real estate market, creating a new balance between office, residential, and mixed-use spaces.

-For commercial real estate agents, the shift presents opportunities to reposition office assets, market newly created residential units, and attract tenants and buyers who seek modern, mixed-use environments.
+For commercial real estate agents in Chicago, the shift presents opportunities to reposition office assets, market newly created residential units, and attract tenants and buyers who seek modern, mixed-use environments.
 The demand for flexible spaces that can accommodate changing work and lifestyle needs is growing, and adaptive reuse projects like 135 South LaSalle are setting the stage for a new era of downtown development.

 The success of these conversions will play a critical role in determining the future trajectory of Chicago’s downtown market.
 If they prove successful, they could catalyze further investment, stabilize property values, and encourage new development and redevelopment efforts across the city.
 However, the market will need to navigate challenges related to financing, tenant attraction, and community engagement to ensure that these projects deliver their intended benefits.